The Winner (TV series): Reception

 With a Metacritic rating of 44/100, critical reaction was mostly negative.
 Labeled "dreadful" by the Miami Herald and "abrasive" by The New York Times, the show was widely criticized in the media and by audiences for its overuse of an overly-loud, "onerous" laugh track.
 Some reviewers, however, responded to the show's quirks; the New York Post described it as "the funniest new show this season."
 Ratings were dismal from the outset and only fell with each episode and Fox cancelled the show after only three weeks on the air.

 Episodes

+Every episode of the series was written by Ricky Blitt, who is also the showrunner of the show.
+Additionally, Mark Cendrowski directed every episode with the exception of the pilot episode, which was directed by Terry Hughes instead.

 U.S. television ratings

 Weekly rankings based on The Winner ratings.